Hypergraph Representation via Axis-Aligned Point-Subspace Cover: Conclusion and Outlook

-\subsection{Plane many-directions representations}
+\subsection{Plane Many-Directions Representations}

-To address the second research direction mentioned above, we give a first small result relating the class of $(d,1)$-hypergraphs to other geometrically represented hypergraphs.
-Here we consider in particular point line cover representations on the plane where we drop the requirement of axis-alignment.
+To address the second research direction mentioned above, we give a first result relating the class of $(d,1)$-hypergraphs to other geometrically represented hypergraphs.
+Here we consider in particular point-line cover representations on the plane where we drop the requirement of axis-alignment.

 \paragraph*{Obtaining a many-directions representation for a $(d,1)$-hypergraph.}